jedisct1/libsodium-php/README.md

 The `sodium_crypto_pwhash()` function perform a computationally intensive operation on a password in order to derive a secret key.

-By doing do, brute-forcing all possible passwords in order to find the secret key used to encrypt the data becomes an expensive operation.
+By doing so, brute-forcing all possible passwords in order to find the secret key used to encrypt the data becomes an expensive operation.

 Multiple algorithms can be used to derive a key from a password, and